 USACE estimated average shoaling and dredging rate for the Entrance and Inner Harbor Basin Channels using the historic dredged volumes from 1936 to 2000 (USACE 2019).
 Based on the USACE analysis, the average shoaling and dredging rate for the Entrance and Inner Harbor Basin Channels was approximately 12,000 cubic yards of material per year.
-Based on a 2005 hydrographic survey, the Marina Access Channel was estimated to shoal at an average rate of approximately 8,000 cubic yards per year since it was deepened in 2000.
-The combined average shoaling and dredging rate for the Entrance, Inner Harbor Basin, and the Marina Access Channels (Areas 4, 5 and 6 in Figure A-2) is approximately 20,000 cubic yards per year, which equates to approximately 100,000 cubic yards every 5 years (HydroPlan and Anchor QEA 2015).
+Based on a 2005 a) The 1964 tsunami may have contributed to the larger-than-usual volume.

-a) Due to funding, the Entrance Channel and Marina Access Channel were only dredged to -14 feet MLLW (with 1 foot of over-depth) in 2009.
+b) Due to funding, the Entrance Channel and Marina Access Channel were only dredged to -14 feet MLLW (with 1 foot of over-depth) in 2009.